- Eliyahu (Elijah) will come

 - Reclining with the Patriarchs during Sukkot

-- Honored Shepherd (Day #1) – Father Avraham
+- Honored Shepherd (Day #1) – Heart of Father Avraham

-- Honored Shepherd (Day #2) – Father Yitzchak
+- Honored Shepherd (Day #2) – Heart of Father Yitzchak

-- Honored Shepherd (Day #4) – Father Yosef
+- Honored Shepherd (Day #4) – Heart of Father Yosef

-- Honored Shepherd (Day #5) – Father Mosheh
+- Honored Shepherd (Day #5) – Heart of Father Mosheh

-- Honored Shepherd (Day #6) – Father Aaron
+- Honored Shepherd (Day #6) – Heart of Father Aharon

-- Honored Shepherd (Day #7) – Father David
+- Honored Shepherd (Day #7) – Heart of Father David

 Eliyahu (Elijah) will come: